mfernandagf/fieloprp/doc/UC-PRP-0005-Display Invoice Details Page.md

        - Approval process steps containing link to Approve or Reject the invoice
    4. End of flow

-##### 4. The administrator selects an Invoice which status is "Approved" belonging to a Program that considers Invoice Items (step 4 of basic flow)
-   1. The administrator selects one of the Invoices of the selected Program, which status is "Approved"
-   2. The system displays the Invoice details page, containing:
-        - Reprocess  button
-        - Cancel button
-        - Fieldset for Invoice
-        - Related list of invoice items
-        - Images of the invoice
-        - Approval process steps
-    3. End of flow

 ##### 5. The administrator selects an Invoice which status is "Approved" belonging to a Program that does not consider Invoice Items (step 3 of basic flow)
    1. The administrator selects a Program that does not consider invoice items